rosettatype/hyperglot/README.md

 - `-a, --autonyms`: Output the language names in their native language and script
 - `-u, --users`: Also output language user count (where available)
 - `-o, --output`: Supply a file path to write the output to, in yaml format

+### Validating and sorting the database yaml file

+Simple validation and sorting script to verify the data integrity of `data/rosetta.yaml` and point out possible formatting errors is included as `fontlang-validate` (prints problems to terminal) and `fontlang-save` (saves the rosetta.yaml sorted alphabetically by iso keys)

 ### Development